Cancelled-to-order: Background

 While some collectors value mint postage stamps, others prefer to collect stamps that have been used.
 In practice, it is slow and difficult to build a comprehensive collection by removing stamps from mailed envelopes, so modern postal administrations accommodate collectors by offering new stamps already cancelled.
 The advantage for collectors is that the stamps count as officially used without being subjected to the stress of actually going through the mail.
 Also, the postal service can arrange a relatively light and unobtrusive cancellation mark.

 Postmarked to order

 Similar to cancel to order is postmarked to order which occurs when the stamps are purchased at full value, placed on a piece of mail, and then cancelled by the clerk on request.
-The mail then is handed back to the customer instead of traveling through the post.
-This is sometimes called favour cancellation, or hand-back,.
+The mail then is handed back to the customer instead of travelling through the post.
+This is sometimes called favour cancellation, or hand-back.
 Some countries' postal regulations permit this and others forbid it.
 It is misleading because the cancelled envelope appears to have gone through the mails though it has not.
 For instance, it is missing additional postal markings typically applied to real mail.